 Virtual Care PDSA

-St. Joseph’s Health Centre Guelph’s Waterloo Wellington Nurse-Led Outreach Team (NLOT) and Behavioural Supports (BSO) program have partnered together to support the implementation of virtual care in both LTC and retirement homes in the Waterloo Wellington LHIN (WWLHIN), through the support of St. Joseph’s Health Centre Guelph, eHealth Centre of Excellence (eCE) and the WWLHIN.
-The goal of the Virtual Care PDSA is to optimize resident-centred care and reduce avoidable emergency department visits during the pandemic and beyond.
-This will be achieved by supporting front-line staff with proactive monitoring / care planning in the home through virtual care, building capacity of staff through evidence-based nursing assessments, including behavioural assessments, and increasing access to physician, NP and specialist care.
+St. Joseph’s Health Centre Guelph’s Waterloo Wellington Nurse-Led Outreach Team (NLOT) and Behavioural Supports (BSO) program partnered together to support the implementation of virtual care in both LTC and retirement homes in the Waterloo Wellington area, through the support of St. Joseph’s Health Centre Guelph, eHealth Centre of Excellence (eCE) and the WWLHIN.
+The goal of the Virtual Care PDSA (PDF, 164KB) was to optimize resident-centred care and reduce avoidable emergency department visits during the pandemic and beyond.
+This was be achieved by supporting front-line staff with proactive monitoring / care planning in the home through virtual care, building capacity of staff through evidence-based nursing assessments, including behavioural assessments, and increasing access to physician, NP and specialist care.

 Specific LTC and Retirement Homes have been selected to participate in the 3-month Plan-Do-Study-Act (PDSA), running from June to August 2020 (dates may vary based on date of implementation).
 This study includes 10 LTC and 10 retirement homes interested in implementing virtual care technology while being supported with best practices in nursing and behavioural support interventions.
 Each PDSA home will receive a free tablet that meets legislated privacy and encryption standards required for providing virtual care.

 Each of the 20 homes will be supported by a dedicated NLOT and BSO team who will:

 - Assist in deciding which technology best fits individual home’s virtual care needs,